Blog

 G2 Rating: 4.9/5

 Arphie is an AI-enhanced SRM platform designed with a compliance-first architecture.
-It emphasizes automation, accuracy, and workflows for regulated industries such as healthcare.
+It emphasizes automation, accuracy, and customizable workflows, making it a strong fit for organizations managing complex proposal requirements.

-Custom pricing tailored to healthcare organizations’ size and proposal load.
+Arphie offers custom pricing tailored to organizational size and proposal volume.

 11. OrbitShift (rfpOS)